Fazisi: 1989–1990 Whitbread Round the World Race

 Fazisi quickly coined its nickname of "The Russian Submarine" as the low freeboard made for a wet and wild ride.
 I remember one night running hard downwind off the coast of Brazil, kite up, bow down, and the boat fully submerged after each 30+ knot surf.

 The whole race lasted some nine months, and Fazisi came eleventh in her class, and eleventh overall in a field of 23 boats, in 139 days, just ten days behind the winners.
 Skip Novak, in his 1990 book about the voyage, describes how the boat was nearly lost in the Southern Ocean during a storm.
 He also tells how on arrival in Australia, they find that the boat's sponsorship by Pepsi had been withdrawn during the race because of bad press in the United States.
 Even at the closing stages, key crew members were being excluded over organisational intrigue.
 But Novak describes the adventure as a shining illustration of Glasnost, which was a feature of the fundamental changes occurring in the Soviet Union at the time.
 When the sponsor withdrew and the yacht arrived in Australia, local fundraising secured food for the crew.

 In the same race was Maiden, equally unique that year in being the first global race entrant with an entirely female crew.

 After Whitbread

-In 1989, she was entered into the Guinness Book of Records for the fastest 24-hour voyage (400 nautical miles).

 After the race, Fazisi changed ownership a few times.
 She sailed in regattas and took people on voyages throughout the Caribbean, Bermuda, the Baltic Sea and back to the USA on several occasions.
 She had a 24-strong crew, and four permanent professional crew.
 She could remain unsupported at sea for up to 100 days.